Pocket money, working hours and contract for au pairs in the Netherlands

 Au pair insurance

 In the Netherlands an au pair needs to have health insurance.
-The basic mandatory health insurance that is available to all residents in the Netherlands covers the standard cost of general and specialist physicians, hospital visits and pharmacy costs.
+The basic mandatory health insurance that is available to all residents in the Netherlands covers the standard cost of general and specialist physicians, hospital stays and pharmacy costs.

 In addition to basic health insurance the host family is also required to take out au pair insurance.
 This insurance contains accident and liability insurance, medical repatriation and baggage insurance for the au pair.
 There are insurance plans in Netherlands developed specifically for au pairs, like the ISIS au pair insurance and Young Global Traveler health insurance.